ECON4170 – Data Science for Economists

 - a group assignment (counting 40% of the total grade)

-- a 3-hour written examination (counting 60% of the total grade)
+- a 5-hour home exam (counting 60% of the total grade)

 The topic for the group assignment is selected within some given categories, and must be approved by the course coordinator early in the semester.
 Deadline for submission will be before the written examination, at the end of the semester.